 The Cloud Supreme Breeze has a very nice feel.
 There’s a moderate sinkage of 2″ in a normal lying position (note: I am 140 pounds) as I first lie down on the mattress.
-After another 30 seconds or so, I felt as if I had sank in another inch, bringing me to 3″ of sinkage on my back.
+After another 30 seconds or so, I felt as if I had sank in another inch or so, bringing me to 3-3.5″ of sinkage on my back.
 On a positive front, this mattress does mattress create a balanced hug, allowing the lighter areas of my body to sink in as well.
 This helps in terms of pressure relief as well as the overall bodily contour the mattress provides.

 GUIDE: How to choose a mattress

 Motion transfer was another area where the Tempurpedic stood out to me.
 Although I was only testing a Twin XL, I was able to gauge the motion transfer by completing my medicine ball test.
 One 12 pounds medicine ball was placed at the foot of the mattress while I dropped another 12 pound ball at the head of the mattress.
 After doing so, I was impressed with the Tempurpedic’s ability to absorb the energy that the medicine balls tried to create.